|

 Q: Is this the same as Myers-Briggs (MBTI)?

-A: Well, yes and no. MBTI is a specific product within the broader field of Jungian typology, just like Google Chrome is a specific product within the broader field of internet browsers.
+A: There is no business affiliation between us and the MBTI.
+MBTI is a specific product within the broader field of Jungian typology, just like Google Chrome is a specific product within the broader field of internet browsers.
 In this example, the MBTI is one brand of browser and we are another.
 But we're both concerned with the same thing, which is Jungian typology.

-Q: I disagree with your typing of [name]?
+Q: I disagree with your typing of someone?

 A: As you can see from our News page, we are not above revising our work once new data and better arguments are presented to us.
 Our continued revisions are proof of how seriously we take this stuff and besides - if neither Jung nor Einstein could avoid revising their work, we certainly do not kid ourselves that we can.
 Therefore, if you are not a beginner, you disagree with us, and you actually want to argue your case, then we would be glad to hear from you (and indeed to credit you if you end up convincing us).